Wealth & Prosperity

 There is a correlation between wealth disparity and the increase in globally available technology, then the same could be said for global introduction of fiat currency post the collapse of the Bretton Woods Agreement.
 The increase in technology and the collapse of the Bretton Woods Agreement could both be held responsible for wealth disparity and prosperity disillusionment.

 There is however a difference between the two, while global wealth disparity may impact on members of a society changes in technology³, the internet and especially social media, now makes those disparities in wealth visible to all.
-The visibility of this global wealth disparity may, perhaps, create a disillusionment with wealth (per se) and a desire for a more prosperous society.
+The visibility of this global wealth disparity may, perhaps, create a disillusionment with wealth (per se) and a desire for a more prosperous global society.

 The Messy Truth About Income Inequality: The picture that emerges departs from conventional wisdom.
 Rather than ignoring the plight of the poor, government redistributes hundreds of billions of dollars a year by taxing the rich and transferring the proceeds to low-income households.
 This routine redistribution tends to be minimised in our discussions of inequality.